 Cleaning the Bathtub

-Sprinkle a liberal amount of baking soda onto the tub surfaces.
+To begin cleaning a bathtub, sprinkle a liberal amount of baking soda onto the tub surfaces.
 Fill a bucket with hot water and add in two tablespoons of dish soap.

 Dip a sponge into the solution and use it to scrub the bathtub.
 When you’re finished, rinse it with water.